tealtan/gloss-server/README.md

 - [ ] Do some checking of bad canonical urls (ex: http://www.insidehighered.com/blogs/library-babel-fish/throwing-books-each-other )
 - [ ] Figure out better representation of loading.
 - [ ] Clean surrounding text of newlines
-- [ ] Solve problem with surrounding text slurping up entire article if paragraphs are broken by <br>s.
+- [ ] Solve problem with surrounding text slurping up entire article if paragraphs are broken by br tags.
 - [ ] Add deleting of highlights on second click

 #### Design